Farmers encouraged to take survey on possible Dicamba damage

-BISMARCK – The North Dakota Department of Agriculture (NDDA) is gathering information on plant damage that may have been caused by use of the herbicide dicamba.
+BISMARCK – The North Dakota Department of Agriculture (NDDA) is gathering information on plant damage that may have been caused by the in-crop use of the herbicide Dicamba on soybeans.

 The survey may be found at www.nd.gov/ndda/dicamba-survey.

-Information gathered from the survey will not be used for pesticide enforcement against applicators and no penalties will be issued based on the survey.
-Those wishing to file a formal pesticide complaint should contact NDDA at 701-328-2231.
+Information gathered from the survey is anonymous, will not be used for pesticide enforcement against applicators and no penalties will be issued based on it.
+Those wishing to file a formal pesticide complaint should go to www.nd.gov/ndda/complaint.

 Goehring encouraged those with damage to follow up with the chemical representative for the product that was used, if known.